fbpx

 If you are providing a ready furnished room, you will want the contents protected under the house insurance should anything happen to them through theft or fire, for example.

 • The first thing you need to do to ensure your belongings are covered, is to give an accurate estimation of what they are actually worth.
-This is the first step.
-What you don’t want to do is underestimate the value of your belongings just to get a lower premium.
+Don’t underestimate the value of your belongings just to get a lower premium.
 If you do this and make a claim, insurers may only pay out a fraction of what your damaged possessions were actually worth.
 It’s you who’ll lose out in this scenario, so always be honest.

 • There are ways in which you can lower the cost of your premiums, for example by installing fire alarms.
 To compare policies check out this home insurance comparison page.